junxit/us-congress-bills-109/bill.md

       - **(i)** an analysis of the reasons therefor;
       - **(ii)** a description of what the Bank is doing to achieve, and the date by which the Banks expects to have achieved, such compliance; and
       - **(iii)** the name of each Bank officer who is responsible for ensuring that the Bank achieves, and the name of the person to whom the Bank officer reports on progress in achieving, such compliance.
-- **(f)** *Public disclosure of certain documents* Section 11(a)(1) of the Export-Import Bank Act of 1945 (12 U.S.C.
-635i–5(a)(1)) is amended by inserting after the 1st sentence the following: “Such procedures shall require the public disclosure of documents in addition to environmental assessments, including environmental monitoring documents and supplementary environmental documents and consultants’ reports that the Bank generates or requires clients to generate.”.
+- **(f)** *Public disclosure of certain documents* Section 11(a)(1) of the Export-Import Bank of 1945 (12 U.S.C.
+635i–5(a)(1)) is amended by inserting after the first sentence the following: “Such procedures shall provide for the public disclosure of environmental assessments and supplemental environmental reports required to be submitted to the Bank, including remediation or mitigation plans and procedures, and related monitoring reports.
+The preceding sentence shall not be interpreted to require the public disclosure of any information described in section 1905 of title 18, United States Code.”.

 ## § 9.
 Effect of the Bank on the budget of the United States